Alexis3857/The-Seven-Deadly-Sins-Farmbot/README.md

 This repository is a sample of the entire farmbot.
 Running it as is only logs into an account and does nothing else.

 I created and made public the whole farmbot in November 2022.
-It was later shut down because the risk of a game account getting banned was too high.
+It shut it down later because the risk of an account getting banned was too high.

 I'm not at ease with explaining things and English isn't my native language so sorry if I don't make sense, but you can always ask questions on discord (alexisc_) I'll be happy to answer.